carpentriesoffline/offlinedatasci/paper.md

 distributed online.
 As a result, these improvements in access to data science tools and skills are not homogeneously distributed.
-The median percent of population with Internet access across all countries is only 60.1% (CIA, 2021).
+The median percent of population with Internet access across all countries is only 60.1% [cia2021internetusers].
 This includes a connection from any device with varying degrees of consistency ranging from continuously, to several times a week, to once every few months.
-In the US, some of the factors that are associated with limited internet access are race and ethnicity, geography, and most importantly income (Swenson and Ghertner 2020).
+In the US, some of the factors that are associated with limited internet access are race and ethnicity, geography, and most importantly income [@swenson2021internet].
-Low-income US households are less likely to have access to broadband and more likely to have no internet access at all (Swenson and Ghertner 2020).
+Low-income US households are less likely to have access to broadband and more likely to have no internet access at all [@swenson2021internet].
 Although the increase in internet access worldwide is undeniable, the rate at which access increases and the quality of that access remains unequal.